 Designer Gary Ratway borrowed the design of this arched double gate from the shape of the windows and the trim color of this landscape’s home in coastal California.
 The gate serves as the transition from the side yard to the backyard and keeps deer out.
 The gate was hand-built by artisan Eric Lassotovitch with black acacia wood.
 Photo: Saxon Holt

 Listening to the soothing sounds of water is as mesmerizing to the ears as watching fire is mesmerizing to the eyes.
 Adding a fountain or water feature to your garden is a wonderful way to create a soothing vibe.
-If you don’t have the means to add a built-in water feature, don’t fret.
-There are hundreds of options available online, but you can check out our favorites and narrow your search.
+If you don’t have the means to add a built-in water feature, don’t fret—there are hundreds of options available online.

 This gorgeous built-in water feature, set against a white wall with herringbone pattern, was designed by Scott Shrader for a home in Santa Monica, CA. A staghorn fern takes the fountain’s aesthetic appeal to the next level.
 Photo: Mark Adams